mirairoad/mirairoad/README.md

 # I'm a Developer.

+- 🐍 Another Python's Son
+- 🦕 Deno for 99% of the projects since 2.0
-- 🔭 I’m currently working on a healthy framework
+- 🔭 I’m currently learning ZIG
+- 🦖 I will be a DenoZIGasaurus
+- 🕊️ Swift for everything that is apple related
 - ⚡  Fun fact: I don't like PHP